-Heat treat D2 steel typically involves three basic steps: heating (austenitization), rapid cooling (quenching), and reheating to a lower temperature (tempering).
-At each stage, precise control of time and temperature is crucial for achieving the desired microstructure and properties.
+Heat-treating D2 steel typically involves three basic steps: heating (austenitization), rapid cooling (quenching), and reheating to a lower temperature (tempering).
+At each stage, precise control of time and temperature is crucial for achieving the desired D2 steel properties and microstructure.

 Specific Heat Treatment Steps for D2 Tool Steel